 The Quad is the most photographed location at the University of Washington.
 And it’s all because the 30 beautiful Yoshino cherry trees around it.
 The trees were originally purchased by the school from Japan in the 1930s and planted in the UW arboretum.
 In the 1960s, the cherry trees were then moved on campus to the Quad.
 They’ve been attracting attention locally, nationally, and worldwide ever since.

-Have you visited the University of Washington cherry blossoms?
+Have you visited the UW cherry blossoms?
 How was your experience?
 What are your photography tips and tricks?
 We’d love to hear from you.
 Please leave a comment below or connect with us on Twitter, Facebook, Instagram, and Vimeo.
-You can also visit Moarly Creative for ideas on more awesome Seattle photo ops.
+You can also visit Moarly Creative to learn more about our video production and content creation company.